Principal | Mary Woods

 Administration | Gail Thomson

 Hello!
-I arrived from Christchurch late January this year and have settled into a lovely little rental on the outskirts of Katikati.
-My husband has already been here a year and is a Physics teacher at Katikati College.
-He loves it in the Bay of Plenty and kept telling me how nice the area was and how warm it is here – and he was right!
-I feel at home already and love the ambience of the place.
-I started at Matahui Road School at the beginning of Term 2 and it is a lovely place to work.
+Originally from the United Kingdom, we emigrated to Christchurch in 2007.
+We then moved to Tauranga in January 2014.
+We live in The Lakes in Tauranga.
+My husband is a Physics Teacher and works at Katikati College.
+We love it in the Bay of Plenty and felt at home straight away and really enjoy the ambience of the place.
+I began working as a Business Administrator at Matahui School at the beginning of Term 2, 2014 and it is a fantastic place to work.
 Everyone is very welcoming and kind and the school has a lovely family feel which is wonderful!

 Board of Trustees